genius47658394/dynamic_array_functions/README.md

-Simple help functions to dynamic array in c
+Two implementations of dynamic array in c